LvcasX1/quikgit/README.md

 # or
 go test ./...

-# Build for all platforms
+# Build for all platforms using GoReleaser
 make cross-compile
+# or
+goreleaser build --snapshot --clean
 ```

 ### Development Workflow